 There are 13 farms dams that have been identified within the Study Area.
+Six of the farm dams are located within or adjacent to the footprint of the northern out of pit emplacement and will be covered prior to longwall extraction.
 The maximum predicted changes in freeboard at the farm dams, resulting from the extraction of the proposed longwalls, vary between a minimum of less than 50 mm and a maximum of greater than 100 mm.
 The direction of the maximum predicted tilt at Dams Refs.
-A02d03 and A03d01 are such that the freeboards at the dam walls could slightly decrease (ie: water levels slightly increase) by approximately 100 mm.
+A02d03 and A03d01 are such that the freeboards at the dam walls could slightly decrease (i.e. water levels slightly increase) by approximately 100 mm.
 This change in level is not expected to have any appreciable impact of the normal functioning of the dam.
 It is expected, that cracking and leakage of water could occur in the farm dams which are subjected to the greater strains, though, any cracking or leakages can be easily identified and repaired.
 Any loss of water from the farm dams would flow into the drainage line in which the dam was formed.